Facebook

 The Household Income, Expenditure and Consumption Survey (HIECS) is of great importance among other household surveys conducted by statistical agencies in various countries around the world.
 This survey provides a large amount of data to rely on in measuring the living standards of households and individuals, as well as establishing databases that serve in measuring poverty, designing social assistance programs, and providing necessary weights to compile consumer price indices, considered to be an important indicator to assess inflation.

 The First Survey that covered all the country governorates was carried out in 1958/1959 followed by a long series of similar surveys.
-The current survey, HIECS 2015, is the twelfth in this long series.
+The current survey, HIECS 2021/2022, is the Thirteenth in this long series.
 Starting 2008/2009, Household Income, Expenditure and Consumption Surveys were conducted each two years instead of five years. this would enable better tracking of the rapid changes in the level of the living standards of the Egyptian households.

 The survey main objectives are: